helloideabox/powerpack-lite-elementor/readme.txt

 == Description ==

-Extend Elementor with 60+ Creative Elementor Widgets and extensions with [PowerPack Elementor addons](https://powerpackelements.com/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - The fastest-growing Elementor addon.
+Extend Elementor with 60+ Creative Elementor Widgets and extensions with [PowerPack Addons for Elementor](https://powerpackelements.com/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - The fastest-growing Elementor addon.
 Get 30+ Free Elementor widgets with PowerPack Lite.
 These Elementor widgets are designed with a focus on creativity and usability.
 With PowerPack, building Elementor websites will be faster than ever!

 PowerPack Elementor addon is built by [IdeaBox Creations](https://ideabox.io/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link).